Free ADU Rental Analysis AvailableRequest →

 But do pay attention to your tenant retention.
 If you have a tech-professional tenant who holds crypto, they might start exploring homeownership options over the next year or two.
 The best way to protect yourself is to keep your unit competitive: fair pricing, good maintenance, responsive management.

 And if you've been on the fence about building an ADU, this news is one more signal that the Bay Area housing market is getting more institutional support, not less.
 The fundamentals for ADU rental income haven't changed.
 If anything, they just got a little stronger.
+If you're starting from scratch on the rental side, our complete guide to renting out your ADU covers the full journey from permits to first tenant.

 Thinking about your ADU's rental potential or considering a build?
 Call me at (408) 813-8001 or get a free ADU rental analysis and I'll give you real numbers based on your property and neighborhood.

-Ready to maximize your ADU's potential?
+Ready to manage your ADU?

-Get a Free ADU Analysis
+Request a Free Analysis →